MicroFish91/portfolio-instruments-api/README.md

 ### Key Features:
 * 📷 <u>Snapshot Tracking</u>: Capture and monitor portfolio snapshots at different points in time.
-* 📁 <u>Benchmark Portfolios</u>: Define and reference stable, pre-selected portfolios for easier portfolio management.
+* 📁 <u>Benchmark Portfolios</u>: Define portfolio reference targets to monitor your portfolio snapshots against.
 * 📈 <u>Rebalance Calculations</u>: Automatically generate rebalancing recommendations based on your chosen benchmark portfolio.

 This API automates the process of calculating portfolio rebalances, eliminating the need for manual spreadsheet tracking and providing a more efficient one-stop portfolio solution.